 MP3 |

-| That's All Right, Jack.
+That's All Right, Jack.
 Rap for a two-month-old baby.
-Nothing offensive (well, "poop" appears once) | W. Reid, B. Hullett |
+Nothing offensive (well, "poop" is in the lyric) | W. Reid, B. Hullett |

 BMI |